robert-yaggi/deep-learning-challenge/README.md

   - Removed Variables: EIN and NAME were removed from the input data as they are identification columns and were not useful as features or targets.
   - NAME variable was added back into the model as a Feature Variable for one of the optimizations.

+  ### Compiling, Training, and Evaluating the Model

+## Summary
+The deep learning model achieved the desired performance of % accuracy in predicting the success of Alphabet Soup funded organizations.
+Multiple attempts were made in order to optimize the model through data preprocessing and neural network structure changes, leading to improvements in overall model performance.
+As an alternative, a Random Forest Classifier could be used for this scenario.
+This method has the potential to provide better accuracy and generalization while reducing the likelihood of overfitting.
+This alternative method may lead to better performance in predicitng the success of organizations that are funded by Alphabet Soup.